-Technology titans favored by companies working from home like Slack, Microsoft, and Zoom are constantly working to improve the digital accessibility tools available to users, in order to address (and hopefully close) this potential gap.
+Technology titans like Slack, Microsoft, and Zoom are favored by companies working from home and are constantly working to improve the digital accessibility tools available to users, in order to address (and hopefully close) this potential gap.
 Let’s go over the top accessible work from home tools from some of the most essential platforms for the hybrid work lifestyle.

 Live captions on Slack Huddles

 In June 2021, Slack introduced Huddles: the audio-only feature intended to replicate informal office problem-solving or quick question-asking.
 With a capacity of up to 50 participants, Huddles allow anyone in a conversation to join & leave a persistent call as they wish.

 When joining a Huddle from desktop, users also have the ability to share screens or turn on captions.
 Automatically generated live captions are currently only available in English, and are powered by Slack’s partnership with Amazon Web Services.

 One of Slack’s most visible & well-loved features is the ability to send, receive, and react to messages with emojis and animated GIFs – it’s so popular, Slack gave users the ability to create and upload custom emojis!
 However, persistent animations mingled with valuable, text-based messages can have adverse impacts on some users.